Sports have always been integral to human civilization, with countless games and competitions played throughout history.

 Most of my fellow American readers might curse me but bear with me to explain why rugby is more difficult.

-In simple terms, American football can be termed as a more jacked-up violent yet rules less strict version than Rugby.
+American football, in its essence, can be seen as a more intense and jacked-up violent version of Rugby.

 5. Basketball